mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 LJAS provides two different [Docker](https://docker.com) environments:

 1. **Development Environment**
    An alternative to the native dev environment that runs the entire app in a containerized Docker environment.
-It is available for all non-Electron based projects.
+It is available for all projects except for Electron-based ones.
 2. **End-to-End Test Environment**
    A specialized Docker environment specifically for end-to-end (E2E) testing using [Playwright](https://playwright.dev).
-It is available for all frontend-based projects.
+It is available for all frontend-related projects.

 ## Contents